ceford/cefjdemos-data-jdm-help/articles/en/articles/articles-categories.md

 - **Icons**.
 Counts of number of Published, Unpublished, Archived and Trashed Articles in each Category.
 Click on a number to get a list of the categories.
 - **Access**.
-The viewing [Access Level](https://docs.joomla.org/Help4.x:Users:_Viewing_Access_Levels/en "Help4.x:Users: Viewing Access Levels/en")
-  for this category.
+The viewing Access level  for this category.
 - **Associations**.
 Shows the associated categories.
 Click on the Language Code to open the category.
-[Multilingual only.](https://docs.joomla.org/Help4.x:Multilingual_Associations/en "Help4.x:Multilingual Associations/en")
+Multilingual only!
 - **Language**.
 Categories language, default is 'All'.
 - **ID**.
 A unique identification number for this category, you cannot change this number.